 Make a Job Board

 Designate an area where you can post extra jobs that need to be done around the house along with the price you are willing to pay for those jobs.
 Payment for the jobs can be in the form of cash, time spent with your child, giving them their choice for dinner, or any other reward you can think of.
-Using cash will give your child the opportunity to learn about spending.
+Using cash will give your child the opportunity to learn about saving and spending.
 Using other rewards, such as playing a game at the table after taking the dishes to the kitchen, teaches your child a more immediate lesson about cause and effect.
+Children need to see that household chores are a household responsibility.
+It works best when we all pitch in.

 Responsibility Chart For Kids